cryptogogue/vol-cardmotron-js/README.md

 Each style block is “pushed” onto a stack of text styles as it is encountered and composed with the previous styles.
 An empty style block causes the last style to be “popped” off the top of the stack, returning the text style to its state before the last "push".

 ### Tips for Working With Excel

+Excel's cell value field can be expanded to show multiple lines.
+This comes in handy for working with long SVGs, though in practice you'll be mostly cutting and pasting these from the output of your drawing tool.

+Also note that excel has a ~50,000 character limit per cell, which will limit the compexity of your icons.
+Eventually we will support using full multi-layer layouts as icons, but until then you'll need to keep your icons fairly clean.

 ### Additional Reading